isomerpages/nlb-biblioasia/_holding-area/Local Music Reaches a Crescendo: The Singapore Record Industry in the 1960s.md

 A 1967 article in the *Sunday Times* said:

-Pop music is today a very potent force in Malaysia and Singapore....
+"Pop music is today a very potent force in Malaysia and Singapore....
 The latest beat or sound emanating from Britain and America is heard here within weeks and even days later.
 Local fans take a remarkably short time to catch on to the latest trends or beat in the pops....
-Every new craze is bound to make its way to Singapore and Malaysia where local guitar-twanging groups are ready always to imitate new styles...[^14]
+Every new craze is bound to make its way to Singapore and Malaysia where local guitar-twanging groups are ready always to imitate new styles..."[^14]

 From the mid-1960s onwards, even the conservative *Radio Weekly* began devoting several pages in each issue to the latest trends in pop music.